trashbirdecology/luisdva.github.io/_posts/2016-07-11-Basic-biodiversity-data-wranging.md

 # Combining columns

 Sometimes, we find that a scientific name has been split into separate columns when we open a table.
 This is particularly prevalent in IUCN Red List tables.
-In excel, I used to do this by concatenating cells with the "&" operator, then I would copy and paste the values into a new column before removing the one with the formula.
+In Excel, I used to do this by concatenating cells with the "&" operator, then I would copy and paste the values into a new column before removing the one with the formula.

-Using the same example table from above, we can use
+Using the same example table from above, we can use:

 {% highlight r %}
 # adding a new column with the binomial name, the default separator is a space